How To Thrive As A Digital Nomad: The Ultimate Guide

 · Double-check visa requirements each time you change countries.

 · Some places now offer digital nomad visas.
 Try Nomad List as a good, updated page.
+With more countries offering digital nomad visas, you can stay longer without worrying about overstays.

 · Never overstay.
 Penalties get pricey and can ruin future trips.